ClearBreach

 1. Sensitivity of the personal information — health records, SINs, financial account numbers, and passwords carry high sensitivity.
 Basic contact information carries lower sensitivity.

 2. Probability of misuse — confirmed access by a threat actor, malicious intent, or confirmed exfiltration all increase probability.
+Ransomware attacks represent the highest-probability scenario.
 Accidental internal disclosure with prompt recovery decreases probability.

 3. Number of individuals affected — a broader breach affecting many individuals with sensitive data is more likely to meet RROSH.
 A narrow breach affecting one individual with low-sensitivity information may not.